 Sossina Haile and her former students Dane Boysen and Calum Chisholm (SAFCell).
 Dr. Merinov established himself as one of the foremost authorities in the field of solid state proton conductors through his unique structural investigations of solid acids, which were crucial for understanding very deep aspects of structure arrangements,

 proton transport and phase transitions in these materials.
 Examining crystal structures of superprotonic phases of solid acids by X-ray single crystal analysis, he found unusually clear localizations of dynamically disordered hydrogen atoms at their partially occupied crystallographic positions and proposed a hypothesis about “dynamic twinning” in the solid acid superprotonic phases to explain such unusual phenomenon (Physica Status Solidi 218, 365-378, 2000; Z. Kristallogr.
 225, 401403, 2010).These fundamental studies enabled to understand the potential of solid acids as advanced solid electrolytes.

-At present, Dr. Merinov successfully develops new approaches and techniques for computational modeling of solid electrolytes, high-conductive polymers, electrode/electrolyte interfaces, transport phenomena, catalytic reactions and other physico-chemical processes in fuel cells and batteries.
-Development of predictive computational models performed by Dr. Merinov, will allow the experimental synthesis and characterization to be focused on the most promising materials, enabling more rapid progress in energy related technologies.
+At present, Dr. Merinov successfully develops new approaches and techniques for computational modeling of solid electrolytes, high-conductive polymers, transport phenomena, catalytic reactions, electrode/electrlolyte interfaces, and other physico-chemical processes in fuel cells and batteries.
+In co-authorship he has published a series of papers about oxygen reduction reaction (ORR) mechanisms on metal and metal alloy catalyst surfaces advancing the present understanding of ORR in electrochemical devices.
+Development of predictive computational models performed by Dr. Merinov, allows the experimental synthesis and characterization to be focused on the most promising materials, enabling more rapid progress in energy related technologies.